FreeFellow vs Kaplan Schweser CFA Level I: Honest 2026 Comparison

 What Reddit Says

-This is anecdata, but it is useful.
+This is anecdata, but it's useful.
 On r/CFA over the last 18 months, the most common Schweser comment patterns:

-For FreeFellow specifically, the community feedback I have seen is positive on free question volume and analytics, with the honest note that we do not have video lectures.
-We do not pretend otherwise.
+For FreeFellow specifically, the community feedback I've seen is positive on free question volume and analytics, with the honest note that we don't have video lectures.
+We don't pretend otherwise.

 The broader pattern: candidates who pass tend to do 2,000 to 3,000 practice questions and 3 to 4 full mocks.
 Whether those questions came from Schweser, FreeFellow, AnalystPrep, or some combination matters less than the volume itself.